mingness/pr05-simplify-workflows/JOURNAL.md

 # Project Diary

+### Week 8-9 (August 19 - September 1, 2024)

+Work continued to finalize the library template.
+The `build.gradle.kts` was reviewed in terms of readability, and the comments for beginners was greatly improved.
+Additionally, MkDocs was used to more fully document the library.

+A couple of issues were investigated, but we decided not to pursue them:
+1. special scripts to clean the repository for use as a template.
+Some repositories have special scripts to remove files, such as the readme, when the repository is used as a template.
+Adding this would create extra burden of maintenance, and the repository is quite light as it is.
+2. returning the version of the library as a library method, and synchronizing with the value of the version in gradle, and in the `library.properties` file.
+To do this, either the user must maintain the version manually, or it could be synchronized via code.
+This was done previously by inputting this value into the `library.properties` file, and propagating that value into the code with a search and replace script.
+Another solution could be to read in a properties file and return the value; this would require the properties file to be part of the library.
+Other ways were explored, to see if the Gradle file could be made aware of the Java method.
+In the end, it was decided not to pursue this further, since the need for the version to be reported by the library would only be in cases of debugging an error, so hopefully very rarely.
+We are also aware that any file or structure included in the template might be regarded as required, so we only want to offer what is required in the template.

 ### Week 6-7 (August 5 - 18, 2024)

 We started planning and designing the [adding contribution workflow](Adding_contribution_workflow_notes.md).
 The next steps will be to create a new test repo, with a newly configured database file.
 This will be the